-We’ve paired our Best-Selling Scary Places narrative nonfiction titles with our NEW Cold Whispers fiction books!
+We’ve paired our best-selling Scary Places narrative nonfiction titles with our Cold Whispers fiction books!

 The Common Core (9th anchor reading standard for each grade) recommends that students be exposed to topically related texts, with content that can be compared and contrasted, to develop analytic and general thinking skills.
 To help educators in this regard, a teaching guide for the pairings is available for each product.

 • Ways to help students compare and contrast elements of fiction versus historical nonfiction

 • Ideas for writing about the similarities and differences between the topically related stories in Cold Whispers and the nonfiction anecdotes in Scary Places